jasonhejna/Parkinsons_Therapy_Glove/README.md

 # Parkinsons_Therapy_Glove
-I have reverse-engineered the Stanford Vibrotactile Coordinated Reset (vCR) Glove.
+Open Source Hardware design for Vibrotactile Coordinated Reset (vCR) Gloves.
 I'm putting these engineering designs for a wearable device into the world for anyone to use.
 Use at your own risk!

 ![open source hardware logo](Photos/oshw-logo-100-px.webp)